When an employee leaves, can you recoup their training costs?

 A judgment call

-Employers will ultimately have to decide for themselves — but with the help of experienced counsel — whether adopt training reimbursement requirements.
+Employers will ultimately have to decide for themselves — but with the help of experienced counsel — whether to adopt training reimbursement requirements.

 "Generally speaking, it is unusual and very difficult to recoup the training costs expended on behalf of an employee who departs the company shortly after participating in the training session," Don Schroeder, partner at Foley & Lardner, said, warning that it would be an uphill battle for most employers.